 Research and case preparation are the two main duties performed outside of actual trials.
-Criminal defense lawyers have examine evidence, laws and statues, and past judicial rulings in order to build up the strength of their arguments.
+Criminal defense lawyers examine evidence, laws and statues, and past judicial rulings in order to build up the strength of their arguments.
 Once all this research is gathered, a criminal defense lawyer prepares it by creating an effective argument strategy for the courtroom.
 When in the courtroom, a criminal defense lawyer must constantly adapt and choose the most effective argumentative methods available to them in order to win a case.

 According to the U.S. Bureau of Labor Statistics (BLS), all criminal defense lawyers need to be licensed with the state (www.bls.gov).
-To be admitted to the Bar Association, a written examination is completed in addition to an ethics examination.
+To be admitted to the bar association, a written examination is completed in addition to an ethics examination.
 There is no nationwide bar examination, but the majority of states use the Multistate Bar Examination (MBE).

 The states that don't use the MBE normally use the Multistate Essay Examination (MEE).
-The MBE is a six hour examination while the MEE is a three hour test.
+The MBE is a six-hour examination while the MEE is a three-hour test.
 The qualifications for most bar examinations include possessing a college degree and graduating from a law program accredited by the American Bar Association.